zotonic/mqtt_sessions/README.md

 complete MQTT session logic.
 Other libraries are used for transporting the MQTT packets to/from external clients.

+When a subscription is made to a $SYS topic the subscriber is mapped to the default pool.
+This makes it possible to share system information between different pools.

 ### TODO

 1. Add protections